 What Are Wall Units?

-Wall units are storage cabinets fixed on kitchen walls.
+If looking for some smart kitchen cabinet storage solutions, wall units are the most efficient option for you.
+They are storage cabinets fixed on kitchen walls, thus provide additional storage space without taking up any additional floor space.
 These are typically installed at the height of two feet from the kitchen countertop.
 They are a fundamental part of every kitchen’s interior design to store dishes, serve-ware, spices and condiments.
 Overhead storage or wall units are a necessity when you are preparing your meals.

 Let’s explore the different types of wall units.

 A bifold lift-up shutter is a two-piece shutter that folds at the centre and lifts vertically.
 One of the main advantages of this unit is it keeps the handles of the shutters within easy reach.
 This means closing it does not become a tedious affair.

 Open boxes are the most efficient and cost-effective of all wall units.
 They may be plain in design but are some of the most useful storage units in any modular kitchen design.
 Open box wall units are perfect to store frequently used items like spices, condiments and necessary kitchen tools like whisks, masher, graters and the like.